gogenhub/emergence/README.md

 <img src="./images/NOR.svg" width="300" />

-which then gets converted to genetic gates by the algorithm called Assigner:
+which then gets converted to genetic gates by the Assigner:

 <img src="./images/bio-gate-example.svg" width="600" />